Your guide to build Basement Apartment (Secondary Suite) in Durham

 Introduction

-At Urban RenoProjects, we take a design-build approach that keeps the process organized from day one: smart layout, cohesive finishes, clean job sites, clear updates, and a handover that feels like complete turnkey contracting building solution.
-Below, you’ll find the essentials, what an ADU is, why they’re booming, design ideas that attract great tenants or suit extended family, and how we keep your project stress-free.
+At Urban RenoProjects, we take a design-build approach that keeps the renovation & building process organized from day one: smart layout, cohesive finishes, clean job sites, clear updates, and a handover that feels like complete turnkey contracting experience.

-The surge in interest around building ADU in Toronto and Durham isn't happening by accident.
-Here's why these legal basement apartments in Ontario are becoming increasingly popular:
+Here's why legal basement apartments in Toronto & Durham are becoming increasingly popular:

 Housing Crisis Solution: With Toronto's rental vacancy rate hovering around 1%, there's massive demand for affordable rental units.
 Your ADU helps fill this gap while generating income for you.